The Bookshelf

 David Goggins

-Read post-accident both times.
+Read post-accident (probably will again).
 Goggins doesn't give you comfort.
 He gives you a mirror.
 The 40% rule permanently changed the ceiling.

 The Obstacle Is the Way